 Series D in 2003

-CyOptics, Inc. is engaged in the design, development, and marketing of Indium Phosphide (InP) optical chips and components, which are essential for access, metro, and long-haul communications systems.
-The company's product offerings include planar lightwave circuits (PLCs) tailored for optical networks utilized in telecommunications and defense sectors.
-Additionally, CyOptics produces various optical components such as transmitters, receivers, and modulators, which serve as critical technology enablers for manufacturers of optical sub-assemblies and modules.
-The company also provides contract design, foundry, and packaging services, alongside radio frequency and optical design, wafer fabrication, and automated assembly and testing services for both telecom and non-telecom applications.
-Founded in 1999 and headquartered in Breinigsville, Pennsylvania, CyOptics operates InP design and fabrication facilities in Lehigh Valley, a silicon PLC fabrication site in South Plainfield, New Jersey, and automated packaging and testing operations in Matamoros, Mexico.
+CyOptics, Inc. is a company specializing in the design, development, and marketing of Indium Phosphide (InP) optical chips and components, primarily for integration into access, metro, and long-haul communications systems.
+Its product offerings include planar lightwave circuits (PLCs) used in telecommunications and defense applications, as well as various optical components such as transmitters, receivers, and modulators.
+These products serve as critical technology enablers for manufacturers of transmit optical sub-assemblies and receive optical sub-assemblies.
+Additionally, CyOptics provides contract design, foundry, and packaging services, along with comprehensive design and manufacturing services, including radio frequency and optical design, wafer fabrication, and automated assembly and testing.
+The company caters to original equipment manufacturers and sub-system manufacturers within the communications market.
+Founded in 1999 and headquartered in Breinigsville, Pennsylvania, CyOptics operates InP design and fabrication facilities in Lehigh Valley, Pennsylvania, silicon PLC fabrication in South Plainfield, New Jersey, and automated packaging and testing operations in Matamoros, Mexico.

 Series C in 2003